bglindner/CEE6720_BIO6720/lab02.md

 3. Collect PCA plots from the output folder and transfer them to your local workspace.

 ## **Step 4: Profiling taxonomic composition**
 We would like to create taxonomic profiles for our samples as part of this last step.
 Below, we will create taxonomic profiles from either 16S fragments or all short reads.
-Our approach using all the short reads involves the tool `kraken2` which uses a large whole genome database whereas our 16S approach uses `vsearch` to find reads containing 16S sequences by comparing reads to the `SILVA` (SSU) database.
+Our approach using all the short reads involves the tool `kraken2` which uses a large whole genome database whereas our 16S approach uses `vsearch` to find reads containing 16S sequences by comparing reads to the `SILVA` (SSU) database (akin to "closed or reference-based OTU picking").
 Both of these approaches generate tables which you will need to manage in order to generate visuals.

 1. Review the associated scripts ( `step04_vsearch.sbatch` or `step04_kraken2.sbatch`).
 Both workflows will generate output files as either a matrix (`vsearch`; in `mothur` format) or a long format dataframe (`kraken2`).
 2. The `.sbatch` scripts for both processes should generate the data in formats that are relatively easy for you to handle in Excel, `R`, or `python`.
 Your are expected to produce sets of visuals (probably stacked barplots), show the taxonomic composition of the sample set according to both our `vsearch` and `kraken2` methods.

-# Discussion
+# Results

-In your laboratory report, please provide:
+1. List the names of the tools we used in this exercise and a link to their documentation.
+2. Report the number of reads in each sample before and after running `fastp`.
+3. What values did you find for Nonpareil Diversity for each sample?
+4. How many 16S reads did `vsearch` find for each sample?
+5. Across the entire dataset, how many total OTUs were detected at least once?
+6. On average, how many OTUs were detected in the summer samples?
+Winter samples?
+7. What percentage of the short reads was `kraken2` able to identify?
+8. What was the single most abundant species at each time point according to `kraken2`?

+Additionally, please provide the following in your lab report:

 •	both the `nonpareil` summary table and visualized curves.